 It’s creamy and buttery, with just the right amount of garlic.
 It’s the perfect side.

-Having an immersion blender (or a stick blender) is actually super helpful.
+Having an immersion blender (or a stick blender) (affiliate link) is actually super helpful.
 Using just a potato masher leaves chunks of cauliflower no matter how much you attempt to go at it.
 I can’t live without an immersion blender, whether it be for soups, protein shakes, homemade mayo and other sauces/dressings, and of course, mashed cauliflower.
 An absolute must-have for those who want to cook healthy food.

 - 1 head cauliflower, chopped into large florets